Understanding Your Drainage Bill FAQ

 Where is my drainage bill?

 Drainage fees do not appear on your utility bill.
 The City uses King County as its billing agent for the drainage fee.
 The drainage fee is shown on King County property tax statements as Surface Water Management (SWM) or Drainage.
-After February 15, you can view your drainage fee by entering your property tax ID in the King County Property Tax Information System.
+You can view your drainage fee by entering your property tax ID in the King County Property Tax Information System.
 If your mortgage company pays your property tax bill, they will include payment for drainage services which is factored into your escrow fees.
 Drainage charges are assessed on an annual basis.

 Where do I find the Property Tax Account number on my property tax statement?